Open problems and questions about geodesics: Manifolds without conjugate points (rigidity conjectures)

 A closely related question is:

 \begin{qst} {\it Suppose $dist(\alpha(t),\beta(t)) \to 0$ as $t \to -\infty$.
 Does $dist(\alpha(t), \beta(t)) \to \infty$ as $t\to \infty$?}\end{qst}

-Without positive anwers to these questions there would seem to be little hope for a satisfactory analogue of the sphere at infinity, which plays a prominent role in the case of non positive curvature.
+Without positive anwers to these questions there would seem to be little hope for a satisfactory analogue of the sphere at infinity, which plays a prominent role in the case of non-positive curvature.